hestonhamilton/birdbox/README.md

 		*	**Options/Custom Image:** Small tweaks.
 		*	**BirdNET-Lite Settings:** Important for setting confidence values for detections.
 		*	**Before leaving the Advanced Settings page, make sure to click "Update Settings" at the bottom of the page to save your changes.**
-- DNS/hostname/Caddy
+- Caddy
+	*	BirdNET-Pi uses Caddy for its webserver.
+If you find you need to modify the server configuration directly for any reason, the config file is located at /etc/caddy/Caddyfile.
+ 	*	Official Caddy documentation can be found [here](https://caddyserver.com/docs/).
 - External access

-  	A guide on this subject can be found in the BirdNET-Pi repo [here](https://github.com/mcguirepr89/BirdNET-Pi/discussions/161).
+  	*	A guide on this subject can be found in the BirdNET-Pi repo [here](https://github.com/mcguirepr89/BirdNET-Pi/discussions/161).

 ## Usage
 This outdoor system records and analyzes bird sounds for species identification.